gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 # Interviewing and Job Shadowing

 What better way to learn about a topic then spend time with an expert.
 In our stakeholder mapping exercise we began to identify different types of users we should communicate with to better understand their working context and challenges.
 Now we will explore some methods for engaging these domain experts to increase our awareness of their language, workflows, entities and problems.
+Our goals are to reduce friction in future communications with stakeholders and code changes.
+We achieve this by better understand the language, processes and tools of the working environment, ultimately resulting in code that fluidly evolves with its environment by utilizing the common language of the environment, enhancing the ability of the tools already in place and seeking to co-exist in harmony with the processes important to the problem space.

 In this chapter we will introduce interviewing and job shadowing.
 We will use these methods to dig deep into the warranty workflow that exists today in order to understand the domain we are working within.
 We will be looking to gain as many key insights as we can to aid our implementation choices in the future.